-The EAT framework (Evans, 2016) is a research-informed inclusive approach to enhancing assessment and feedback at individual, module, programme, faculty, and university-wide levels.
-In focusing on assessment literacy, assessment feedback, and assessment design it promotes a holistic and integrated perspective to enhancing self-regulation in learning and teaching.
+The EAT Framework (Evans, 2016, 2018) is a research-informed inclusive approach to enhancing assessment and feedback at individual, module, programme, faculty, and university-wide levels.
+In focusing on assessment literacy, assessment feedback, and assessment design, it promotes a holistic and integrated perspective to enhancing self-regulation in learning and teaching.

 This project is about supporting student agency and success in higher education and beyond through the development of assessment feedback skills (the ability to self-monitor and self- evaluate).
 The project is led by Professor Carol Evans in Southampton’s Education School and involves colleagues from the Researching Assessment Practices Group.